Who was the disciple of Jesus referred to by Papias of Hierapolis (early second century) as John the Elder?

 Eusebius (c.
 320) likewise identified the Apostle and Evangelist, but he adopted the tradition of the Evangelist’s natural death in Trajan’s reign for his telling of the Johannine story.

 To further support this narrative of John’s long life (against the dominant martyrdom tradition) he placed John’s exile in the unlikely context of Domitian’s persecution of Rome’s nobility in the early 90s.

 In so doing, he displaced the far earlier and widespread tradition, drawn from Papias, in which the bishops of the Roman province of Asia came to John in Ephesus late in Domitian’s reign and urged to write his Gospel.

 Much of my research has focused on the reception of the John called Mark in Christian tradition.

-In my work, The John also Called Mark: Reception and Transformation in Christian Tradition (preview), I examine how this Mark, the cousin of Barnabas and assistant of Paul spoken of in the Acts of the Apostles and the Pauline corpus, came to be variously conflated with Mark the Evangelist and Mark of Alexandria, beginning from about the turn of the fourth century.
-Until this time, and often even afterwards, the three Marks, I argue, were distinguished.
+In my work, The John also Called Mark: Reception and Transformation in Christian Tradition (preview), I examine how this Mark, the cousin of Barnabas and assistant of Paul spoken of in the Acts of the Apostles and the Pauline corpus, was often identified with John the Evangelist and/or the Beloved Disciple in Christian sources.
+I also explain how he came to be variously conflated with Mark the Evangelist and Mark of Alexandria, beginning from about the turn of the fourth century.